jatin1322/Wetube/README.md

 # Wetube
-Youtube Clone made using React
+Youtube Clone made using React And React Libraries.
+Data is fetched using Youtube API.